-Patients often come into the clinic puzzled about the complexities of birth-control and that confusion is pretty common.
-There are many factors to consider when choosing a method that is specifically right for you.
-Several of those include allergies, current and future menstrual cycle, length of protection, discreetness, etc. In this post, we’ll explore different contraceptive methods and provide an overview of how to use them and what to expect.
-As always, we recommend discussing with your healthcare provider what works best for you at your next office visit or annual pap-smear.
-You can even learn about your birth control options before visiting us!
+With technological advancements, there are a myriad of birth control options.
+However, more choices mean more factors to consider when choosing a method that is specifically right for you.
+Several factors include allergies, current and future menstrual cycle, length of protection, discreetness, etc. This post will explore different contraceptive methods and provide an overview of using them and what to expect.
+We recommend discussing what works best for you with your healthcare provider at your next doctor’s visit or annual pap smear.

-Oral contraceptive pills (OCP), more commonly known as, “the pill,” are the most popular form of birth control used today.
+Oral contraceptive pills (OCP), more commonly known as “the pill,” are among the most popular forms of birth control used today.
 There are many formulations of birth-control pills with various levels of synthetic hormones, and for the sake of clarity, we will break down the intricate details of the pill.

 How does it work?

-The birth control pill is often made with one or two different chemicals that mimic pregnancy hormones – estrogen and progesterone.
-In pregnancy, the combination of estrogen and progesterone suppresses your ovaries from ovulating (releasing eggs for fertilization) and this is the aim of combination pills (those comprised of synthetic estrogen and progesterone.)
-Basically, the pill “tricks” your body into believing it’s pregnant.
-Some pills, often called “mini-pills,” only contain progesterone, which does not inhibit ovulation on its own; instead, it makes the uterus a hostile environment for sperm, which in turn thins the lining of the uterus to make it more difficult for a fertilized egg to implant.
+The birth control pill is made with one or two different chemicals that mimic pregnancy hormones – estrogen and progesterone.
+In pregnancy, the combination of estrogen and progesterone suppresses your ovaries from ovulating (releasing eggs for fertilization), and this is the aim of combination pills (those comprised of synthetic estrogen and progesterone.)
+So basically, the pill “tricks” your body into believing it’s pregnant.
+Some pills, often called “mini-pills,” only contain progesterone, which does not inhibit ovulation; instead, it makes the uterus a hostile environment for sperm, which thins the lining of the uterus to make it more difficult for a fertilized egg to implant.

 How do I take the pill?

 Oral contraceptives need to be taken every day at the same time to be most effective.
-It is strongly recommended that patients set a daily alarm so that any disruption to their usual routine does not hinder them from taking their pill at the right time.
-There are a plethora of apps, gadgets, and websites that help aid in this time-sensitive ritual, such as Bedsider, Spot On, Flo, Eve, Clue, and Popit Sense.
-If you’re the kind of person that prefers the old-fashioned method of plugging in your own reminders, you can use these 23 examples from Buzzfeed for some inspiration!
+Therefore, it is strongly recommended that patients set a daily alarm so that any disruption to their usual routine does not hinder them from taking their pill at the right time.
+Many apps, gadgets, and websites help in this time-sensitive ritual, such as Bedsider, Spot On, Flo, Eve, Clue, and Popit Sense.

 What are the possible side effects?

-The pill mimics the hormones that your body produces during pregnancy, therefore, many women experience analogous symptoms, such as nausea, breast tenderness (and breast enlargement), mood swings, weight gain, spotting, decreased sex drive, headaches* (more on this later), and changes in vaginal discharge.
-Light bleeding or spotting, along with the aforementioned side effects, is entirely normal for the first three months of taking the pill, as your body adjusts to the alterations in hormones.
-Contact your healthcare provider if after three months you are still experiencing symptoms that are disruptive to your everyday routine.
+The pill mimics the hormones that your body produces during pregnancy.
+Therefore, many women experience similar symptoms, such as nausea, breast tenderness (and breast enlargement), mood swings, weight gain, spotting, decreased sex drive, headaches* (more on this later), and changes in vaginal discharge.
+Light bleeding or spotting, along with the side effects mentioned above, is entirely normal for the first three months of taking the pill, as your body adjusts to the alterations in hormones.
+However, contact your healthcare provider if you are still experiencing symptoms that are disruptive to your everyday routine after three months.

-There are a few very serious side effects to look out for which indicate you should stop taking the pill and seek medical attention.
+There are a few severe side effects to look out for, indicating you should stop taking the pill and seek medical attention.
 Here is an easy way to remember what to look out for: